|Yes it can get hot with bad water even on the Colorado Trail. Prepare!|

 How to prevent heat-related illnesses from happening on a hike:

 - Take frequent rest breaks in cool, shady areas

 - Drink plenty of water and eat salty foods.
 Carry electrolyte replacement (like Nuun) to add to water.
-Be sure to carry plenty of water in desert environments.
+Be sure to carry plenty of water in desert environments. if the sources are far apart or contaminated, prepare with filtering capability, a good guidebook, and containers to tote water.
 You can also over-drink and deplete your sodium levels, leading to other potentially harmful conditions.
 When you drink, don't overdo it either!
 Do NOT drink Alcohol which can lead to quicker dehydration as it pulls water from your body.

 - Wear lightweight clothing and light colors.
 Wear a lightweight hat.
 Use sunscreen to prevent sunburn.

 - Carry maps and guidebooks so you know where the water sources are.
 If you pass a source, no matter what, fill up.
 You can also collect water off your tent, etc. during storms.
 Check for areas too where you can take a dip and cool off.
 Use hiker intel to tell you what water conditions are like enroute or ask in hiker forums before you go.